Do you have a long list of outstanding home DIY projects you’re about to tackle? If so, what jobs does your home insurer need to know about?

 If it’s going to involve a fair amount of building work, it’s best to give your insurer the heads-up, but standard refits should be fine.

-They’ll also be thinking about any work that could damage valuables or compromise your home security.
+Insurers will especially want to know about any work that could damage valuables or compromise your home security.

 If in doubt, speak to your home insurance provider.
 Policies vary so it’s always worth checking.